ProjectEvergreen/greenwood/www/pages/getting-started/index.md

 Before going into the setup section of the tutorial, we want to make sure that you are familiar with some of the expectations and assumptions this guide (and Greenwood) make.

 #### NodeJS and the Command Line (CLI)
 [NodeJS](https://nodejs.org/) is the environment used for running Greenwood from the command line.
-We recommend installing the _LTS_ version of NodeJS onto your machine and being familliar with [**npm**](https://www.npmjs.com/), the package manager that comes with NodeJS.
+We recommend installing the _LTS_ version of NodeJS onto your machine and being familiar with [**npm**](https://www.npmjs.com/), the package manager that comes with NodeJS.
 The command line will be the primary mechanism for:
 - Initializing your project
 - Installing Greenwood
 - Running scripts from the command line